Nicolas Kahl, MD

 Suggested rotations to take during your elective time include an administrative month, research month, wilderness medicine, EMS and/or telemedicine rotation, etc.

-During elective time, it is worth considering attending conferences, such as those through the American Telemedicine Association.
-This is a great way to help network and increase your knowledge about the specialty.
+During elective time, it is worth considering attending conferences, such as those through the American Telemedicine Association or ACEP’s Telehealth Section meeting at Scientific Assembly.
+This is a great way to network and increase your knowledge about the specialty.

 Suggestions on how to excel during these elective rotations